heinzwittenbrink/slides-editorial-processes/lecture-4.md

 ---
-title: Online editing and epistemic crisis
+title: Editing for the net and the epistemic crisis
 link-citations: true
 ---

-# Online editing and the epistemic crisis
+# Editing for the net and the epistemic crisis

 ##